hyundai-robotics/doc-hi6-operation/book.md

     ![](../../../_assets/image_255.png)

-5. When the update is completed, touch the `[OK]` button.
-Then, the version upgrade program execution window will be closed, and the controller will automatically restart.
+5. When the update is completed, restart the controller.

     ![](../../../_assets/image_367.png)